tapanih/pathfinding-algorithm-comparison/documentation/implementation.md

 Javadocs are available [here](https://tapanih.github.io/pathfinding-visualizer/).

+## Algorithms

+### Dijkstra's algorithm

+Dijkstra's algorithm works in the following way:

+1. Copy the map to a new array.
+2. Create an array for distance values and initialize it to infinity.
+Set distance of start node to 0.
+Add the start node to the heap.
+3. Extract the minimum node from the heap.
+The minimum node has the shortest distance to the start node.
+4. For the extracted node, go through all the unvisited and unblocked neighbours.
+5. If the neighbour is the end node, we are done.
+Draw the path to the map and return the results.
+6. Else calculate the distance to the start node through the parent node.
+If it is shorter than the current distance, then update the distance and add the neighbour to the heap.
+7. After all neighbours have been processed, go back to step 3.
+If the heap is empty then there is no possible path.

+This is the search function that is also used by other algorithms.

+### A* algorithm

+A* algorithm uses the same search function as Dijkstra.
+The only difference is that the nodes in the heap are sorted based on the sum of distance and a heuristic.
+The heuristic is an octile distance from current node to end node.
+Octile distance is an optimal combination of diagonal and straight moves between nodes.

+### Jump Point Search

+Jump Point Search works like A* algorithm but also prunes neighbours based on a few rules so they are not processed further.

 ## Time and space complexities

 Dijkstra's algorithm implemented with a binary heap runs in time O((|E|+|V|)log|V|).
 In this application, the number of edges has an upper bound of 8 so the time complexity can equivalently be expressed as O(|V|log|V|).
 The other algorithms are based on Dijkstra's so they have the same time complexity.